What is the definition of suplex in wrestling?

-1. A suplex is a common offensive move that is used in both professional and amateur wrestling.
-A wrestler performs a suplex by grabbing their opponent (usually from behind), lifting them up, and while in their opponent is in the air, arcing their back in order to throw the opponent over their center gravity and slamming them on their back.
+1. A suplex is a common offensive move that is used in both amateur and professional wrestling.
+A wrestler performs a suplex by grabbing their opponent (usually from behind), lifting them up, and while in their opponent is in the air, arcing their back in order to throw the opponent over their center of gravity and slamming them on their back.

 The suplex is legal in Greco-roman and freestyle wrestling but illegal in folkstyle wrestling.